This post may contain affiliate links. Please see our disclosure policy.

 Salsa is easy to water bath can and there are so many great salsa recipes.
 Think beyond just traditional tomato salsa.
 You can use a wide range of fruits and vegetables.

-I love corn and black bean salsa when I’m craving a filling snack.
-Fruit salsa is one of my favorites for summer barbeques.
+I love Southwestern corn salsa when I want a bit of extra crunch, and fruit salsa with honey and balsamic is one of my favorites for summer barbeques.

 Soup